vladislavleegithub/soundport/README.md

 > [!CAUTION]
 > **Important Warning**
 > * Never share your cookie with anyone.
-> * Cookies can provide significant account access.
+> * Cookies can provide significant account access, Not contained to youtube music, but any Google apps in general.
 > * The cookie saved in `SoundPort` is saved on your local system and secure.

 ## Running the `port` command